Manipulation Test for Multidimensional RDD: Alternative approaches

-The second approach for manipulation tests in the multidimensional setting employed in applied research involves a different type of dimension reduction: the multidimensional regression discontinuity design is reduced to a single-dimensional design, with the scalar distance between the vector of running variables and the boundary $\mathcal{B}$ as the only running variable.
+The second approach for manipulation tests in the multidimensional setting employed in applied research involves dimension reduction: the multidimensional regression discontinuity design is reduced to a single-dimensional design, with the scalar distance between the vector of running variables and the boundary $\mathcal{B}$ as the only running variable.
 The distance is used to estimate the conditional average treatment effect, similar to the classical RDD, and to conduct a manipulation test using one of the available tests \citep{mccrary2008manipulation,cattaneo2020simple,bugni2021testing}.
 This approach appears simple since it directly relates to the single-dimensional RDD case.
 Nonetheless, it comes with some caveats that need to be considered.

 First, the choice of distance metric and measurement units can significantly impact the test results.
 Different distance metrics used to measure the distance between the running variables and the boundary lead to different test statistics and test outcomes, as well as different units of measurement for the running variables.
-To address this second issue, one possible solution is to standardize the running variables to have unit variance before conducting the manipulation test, even if, as far as I know, no clear explanation justifies this practice.
+To address this second issue, one possible solution is to standardize the running variables to have unit variance before conducting the manipulation test, but this practice may in fact worsen the properties of the test (as showed in Monte Carlo simulations).

-A second flaw of the DT is that it is inconsistent against certain fixed alternatives of the null hypothesis in equation \eqref{eq:test}.
-For instance, if there are opposite discontinuities in the marginal distributions of different running variables, and these discontinuities balance each other out, the asymptotic probability that the DT will reject the false null hypothesis in equation \eqref{eq:test} is equal to $\alpha$, rather than one.
+A second flaw of the DT is that it is inconsistent against certain fixed alternatives of the null hypothesis in Equation \eqref{eq:test}.
+For instance, if there are opposite discontinuities in the marginal distributions of different running variables, and these discontinuities balance each other out, the asymptotic probability that the DT will reject the false null hypothesis in Equation \eqref{eq:test} is equal to $\alpha$, rather than one.
 A design where the DT test is inconsistent is studied in Section \ref{sec:mod3}.

 Despite the lack of a clear theoretical background and the lack of power against specific alternative hypotheses, it may still be the case that the DT performs better than MT and BCT in contexts plausible in applications.
 However, if any, the evidence suggests poorer finite sample performance for DT, as shown by \cite{wong2013analyzing} or in the Monte Carlo simulation in the following section.